-Small business Applicants that qualify as a "Small Business Concern" may apply to only one of the two ARPA-E CIRCULAR FOAs: DE-FOA-0003304 (CIRCULAR SBIR/STTR), or DE-FOA-0003303 (CIRCULAR).
+Small business Applicants that qualify as a "Small Business Concern"37 may apply to only one of the two ARPA-E FOA Acronym FOAs: DE-FOA-0003303 (CIRCULAR), or DE-FOA-000 3304 (CIRCULAR SBIR/STTR)).
 Small businesses that qualify as "Small Business Concerns" are strongly encouraged to apply under the former (SBIR/STTR FOA).
-To determine eligibility as a "Small Business Concern" under DE-FOA-0003304, please review the eligibility requirements in Sections III.A - III.D above.
+To determine eligibility as a "Small Business Concern" under DE-FOA-0003304 (CIRCULAR SBIR/STTR), please review the eligibility requirements in Sections III.A - III.D of that FOA.